folio-org/mod-reservoir/README.md

 ## Configuring matchkeys

-For cluster retrireval, a matchkey configuration needs to specified first.
+For cluster retrieval, a matchkey configuration needs to specified first.

 A simple matchkey config could use the ‘jsonpath’ method and refer to the MARC-in-JSON fields: